Moneil1998/C-Projects/README.md

 # C-Projects
-Project for CSE 3430 class at OSU CSE
+Projects for CSE 3430 class at OSU CSE